a-andres1/python-sandbox/p4e1/c2-notes.md

     For each of the following expressions, write the value of the expression and the type (of the value of the expression).

+Honestly, this one was pretty straightforward.
+Just wanted to do some math and look at types.

 ### Exercise 5